Azure/Databricks360/iac-adb-360/README.md

 In addition the Databricks interaction account needs to be account admin. (set this in accounts-service principals-service principal account admin).
 Like this, you have delegated management of the metastore to the group containing the globaladmin and the Databricks interaction service account (adb360-sp).
 Earlier in the process the script, that created the Resource Groups (rg-create.sh), should have added the service principal for Adb interaction as Contributor to the Resource Groups.
 After verification, that these groups/permissions/role assignments are in place, you can continue with the next step. <p/>
 Now the metastore should exist in the region and is fully configured to be able to continue.
+If you need to install all the metastore etc. let yourself be helped by this walkthrough <sup>8</sup>

 <br/>

 Next, configure and run the pipeline found in 'pipelines/azure/deploy-postmetastore.yml', which does the following:

 * assigns the Databricks workspace, which had been created by 2.2 to the metastore
-* assigns the Content Repo 'Databricks360/content-adb360' to the workspace.
+* assigns the Content Repo 'Databricks360' to the workspace.
 The repo is assigned under the service principal, not a regular workspace user, for automated deployment to work
 * creates a shared cluster defined in the json 'sharedcluster.json'.
 To reflect the name of the new cluster.
 Before using the script, please adjust the cluster name in the json file (iac-adb-360/helpers/sharedcluster.json), if desired.

 and here goes: